Blood on the Ice: Remembering the Battles of Frenchtown

 General Winchester couldn't resist; one order later and the Americans were marching north.

-The First Battle of Frenchtown on January 18th, 1813, consisted of little more than a skirmish.
+The initial Battle of River Raisin on January 18th, 1813, consisted of little more than a skirmish.

 The British and Native American force of roughly 200 soldiers stood little chance to approximately 800 eager Americans, who charged across the frozen River Raisin just north of Sterling Island.
 Following a sporadic fight lasting just a few hours, the British and Native American force retreated north towards Detroit.
 Frenchtown - for the time being - was American once more.